-All the above and more is provided by 20 full-time staff, all of whom perform multiple tasks to deliver services.
-There are also 10 part-time or seasonal staff who provide single tasks such as cleaners, tourism officers and pool attendants.
-There are 6 full time staff in the admin office, 1 in the Visitor Information Centre and 13 at the 2 works depots.
-In the Budget and Long Term Financial Plan 2015-2035, staff wages are allocated to all tasks on which they work and no single budget line contains the total remuneration of one staff member.
+All the above and more is provided by 16 full-time staff plus 2 full-time trainees, all of whom perform multiple tasks to deliver services.
+There are also 9 part-time or seasonal staff who provide single tasks such as cleaners, tourism officers and pool attendants.
+There are 4 full time staff in the admin office, 2 in the Visitor Information Centre and 13 at the 2 works depots.
+In the Budget and Long Term Financial Plan 2016-2036, staff wages are allocated to all tasks on which they work and no single budget line contains the total remuneration of one staff member.

-Version Number Issued Next Review GDS Page 4/2016 21 July 2015 March 2016 7.11.1 6 of 10
+Version Number Issued Next Review GDS Page 5/2018 27 July 2017 27 July 2017 7.11.1 6 of 10

-Listed below are some of the proposed significant undertakings for the 2015-2016 financial year (not in any order of priority and subject to change):
+Listed below are some of the proposed significant undertakings for the 2017-2018 financial year (not in any order of priority and subject to change):